Table of Contents

 - Regions and Availability Zones – Multiple physical locations for the resources, such as instances and EBS volumes

-- Security Groups – A firewall that enables you to specify the protocols, ports, and source IP ranges that can reach the instances
+- Security Groups – A virtual firewall that enables you to specify the protocols, ports, and source IP ranges that can reach the instances

 - Tags – Metadata can be created and assigned to EC2 resources